lunsdorf/lightpress/README.md

 # lightpress

-Lightpress is a thin wrapper around node's HTTP handler interface, that let's you compose your application's HTTP handlers without overhead.
+Lightpress is a thin wrapper around node's HTTP handler interface, that enables you to

+- compose a handler tree without overhead
+- write reusable and easy-to-test handler functions

 Although you can use lightpress for any kind of application, it was designed with modern API driven web applications in mind.
 These usually require a single